tno-terminology-design/tev2-specifications/docs/terms/ingestion.md

 glossaryTerm: Ingestion (Process)
 glossaryText: "the process that is run by a [terms-community](@), in which their members suggest, draft, and discuss [definitions](@) ([terms](@) + [criteria](@)) that are relevant for a particular [scope](@), and converting such contributions into [curated texts](@) that accurately document the [concepts](@) and other [semantic units](@) and that adhere to the [TEv2-specifications](/docs/specs/files/curated-text-file)."
 grouptags:
-formPhrases: [ "ingestion-process{es}", "ingest", "ingests", "ingested", "ingestion" ]
+formPhrases: [ "ingestion-process", "ingestion-processes","ingest", "ingests", "ingested", "ingestion" ]
 # Curation status"
 status": proposed
 created: 20230731